 Fair value is a market-based measurement, not an entity-specific measurement.
 Therefore, the Organization uses assumptions that market participants would use in pricing the asset or liability.
 The Organization is required by GAAP to categorize its financial instruments based on the priority of the inputs to the valuation technique into a three-level fair value hierarchy.
 The hierarchy gives the highest priority to quoted prices in active markets for identical assets or liabilities (Level 1) and the lowest priority to unobservable inputs (Level 3).
 If the inputs used to measure the financial instruments fall within different levels of the hierarchy, the categorization is based on the lowest level input that is significant to the fair value of the instrument.
-The financial instrument recorded on the balance sheets is categorized based on the inputs to the valuation techniques as follows:

-Notes to Consolidated Financial Statements September 30, 2019 and 2018
+Notes to Consolidated Financial Statements September 30, 2020 and 2019